How is rugged defined?

 Cinside product are designed to fulfill IP67 which means dust-proof and able to be immersed in water on 0.15 m depth for 30 minutes.

-Practical examples of the CPR4 device ruggedness are illustrated in the videos below.
+See some practical examples of the CPR4 device ruggedness below.

-The first video demonstrates the robustness of the CPR4 withstanding multiple drops.
-The CPR4 is operating during the test with all sensors active and transferring data wireless to the smartphone and our CiMonA app.
-The measured “vibrations” are shown in yellow in the app to the right in the video.
+This video demonstrates the robustness of the CPR4 withstanding multiple drops.
+The CPR4 is operating during the test with all sensors active and transferring data wirelessly to the smartphone and our CiMonA app.
+The measured “vibrations” are shown in yellow in the app shown to the right in the video.